kaltura/playkit-js-ui/docs/components/error-overlay/README.md

 # ErrorOverlay

-Component that renders to indicate user when player got an error
+Component that renders to indicate user when Kaltura player got an error

 ## Props